 ABOUT OUR POPULATION AND SUSTAINABILITY WORK

-- Distributed nearly half a million Endangered Species Condoms across all 50 U.S. states.
+- Distributed more than 1 million Endangered Species Condoms across all 50 U.S. states.

 - Created the first full-time program from a major environmental group, Take Extinction Off Your Plate, addressing the devastating impact of the meat industry on wildlife.

 - Curated an online resource library with more than 100 published papers on the connection between population pressure and threats to wildlife and the effectiveness of solutions grounded in human rights and equity.

 - Published a policy guide to advance sustainable diets and reduce diet-related greenhouse gas emissions.